Edward Johnston

-Edward Johnston, CBE (San José de Mayo, Uruguay 11 February 1872 - 26 November 1944) was a Uruguayan-born British craftsman who is regarded, with Rudolf Koch, as the father of modern calligraphy, in the particular form of the broad-edged pen as a writing tool.
+Edward Johnston, CBE (11 February 1872 - 26 November 1944) was a Uruguayan-born British craftsman who is regarded, with Rudolf Koch, as the father of modern calligraphy, in the particular form of the broad-edged pen as a writing tool.

 He is best known as the designer of Johnston, a sans-serif typeface that was used throughout the London Underground system until the 1980s.
 He also redesigned the famous roundel symbol used throughout the system.

 Early life

-Johnston was born in San José de Mayo, Uruguay.
+Johnston was born in Arazati in the countryside of San José, Uruguay.
 His father, Fowell Buxton Johnston (born 1839), was an officer in the 3rd Dragoon Guards, and the younger son of Scottish MP Andrew Johnston and his second wife, abolitionist Priscilla Buxton, daughter of Sir Thomas Fowell Buxton, 1st Baronet.
 Johnston's uncle (his father's elder brother), also Andrew Johnston, became an MP in Essex in the 1860s.

 The family returned to England in 1875.
 With his father seeking work, and his mother ill, Johnston was raised by an aunt.
 He was educated at home, and enjoyed mathematics, technology, and creating illuminated manuscripts.
 His mother died in 1891, and he began to work for an uncle.
 He spent some time studying medicine at Edinburgh University but did not complete the course.

 After his mother's death, his father was remarried, to a sister of Robert Chalmers, 1st Baron Chalmers.
 Johnston's half-brother, Andrew Johnston (1897–1917), was killed when his aeroplane crashed while serving in the Royal Flying Corps in the First World War.